Eliot-RUIZ/automation/README.md

 |16    |28   |L.5               |2.45   |160.18  |168.97  |5 coeffs   |b: 18.12     |c: 9.57     |d: 31.04       |e: 1.82     |f: 0.03     |           |          |
 |+99 other lines  |   |          |   |     |     |  |      |     |        |     |     |    |   |

+In R, the results are printed in a convenient way to allows maximum visibility for detecting the best model rapidly: